janhvipatil16/DIABETESDIAGNOSIS/README.md

 # DIABETESDIAGNOSIS

-Sure!
-Here's a professional and clear **GitHub project description** you can use for your repository:

----

 ## 🩺 Diabetes Prediction and Analysis using Machine Learning

 This project presents a comprehensive end-to-end pipeline for **diabetes diagnosis and prediction** using machine learning models.
 It explores the PIMA Indians Diabetes Dataset through data cleaning, visualization, feature scaling, model building, and ensemble techniques such as **Stacking** and **Voting Classifiers**.